ahmadnajmi90/nexscholarsys/README.md

 1. Admins can add new universities and faculties
 2. Faculty admins can verify academicians belonging to their faculty
 3. Users can browse universities and faculties to find relevant connections

+### Admin Profile Management

+1. Admins can access the Profile Management page from the admin menu in the sidebar
+2. The page displays three separate role-specific tables for Academicians, Postgraduates, and Undergraduates
+3. Each table shows user profile information most relevant to their role:
+   - Academicians: Position, research expertise, and faculty details
+   - Postgraduates: Degree information, research fields
+   - Undergraduates: Degree information, research interests
+4. Each table supports pagination (10 users per page) that can be navigated independently
+5. Admins can send email reminders to users to update or complete their profiles
+6. The system provides immediate feedback when reminders are sent with loading indicators and success confirmations
+7. Email reminders include role-specific suggestions of what information to update

 ### Semantic Supervisor Search